Weekly Radio Show

 These days, instead of reading the paper, my days start with a quick scan of Facebook and Twitter.
 I can learn more in a few minutes of checking in with friends and followers than I used to in hours staining my fingers with old-fashioned newsprint.

-In 2013 I’ve done a lot of sharing via Facebook and now with Twitter.
-If you haven’t yet joined me, please consider signing up in 2014 and I promise to deliver timely health information to you that will keep you informed between broadcasts.
-And the cool part is that stories are shareable, so if you care deeply about something you can help the story go “viral”.
+I now do a lot of sharing via Facebook and Twitter.
+If you haven’t yet joined me, please consider signing up.
+I promise to deliver timely health information to you that will keep you informed between broadcasts.
+And the cool part is that stories are shareable, so if you care deeply about something you can help the story go “viral.”

 The new communications hub for Intelligent Medicine is the updated www.drhoffman.com web site.
 It has interactive features and loads of fresh content from yours truly and other health luminaries whose contributions I’ll curate.

-In 2014, we’ll be harnessing the full potential of the Internet with short V-casts on topics of interest and even live and archived webinars that extend opportunities for participation in our great Hoffman Center lecture series.
+We now harness the full potential of the Internet with short video-casts on topics of interest and even live and archived webinars that extend opportunities for participation in our great Hoffman Center lecture series.

 And, of course, if you like what you’re reading, don’t forget to hit the “share” icon to relay this to like-minded friends and family!